Visas, residence permits and citizenship in Thailand

 Additional requirements by type

-- Investment: you can get a residence permit if you invest at least THB 10 million ($280,000) into a company registered in Thailand, the local stock market or public bonds.
+- Investment: you can get a residence permit in Thailand if you invest at least THB 10 million ($280,000) into a company registered in Thailand, the local stock market or public bonds.
 You must make annual reports on your investment to the Immigration Commission and hold the asset for at least three years.

 - be employed by a company with minimum capital of THB 10 million that is registered in Thailand and of benefit to the local economy.
 The applicant must earn a monthly salary of at least THB 50,000 ($1,400).
 “Benefit to the economy” includes activities such as international trade or tourism ("supplying" Thailand with at least 5,000 foreign tourists annually).